DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Theoretical Insights

 To select which samples should be fed into the detector, one needs to properly select the covering set $\mathcal{A}_{\mathrm{e}}$, so that it contains actions that can capture changes in the reward function for any context.
 However, changes cannot be arbitrarily small, as no change detector may be able to identify them.
 Hence, $\mathcal{A}_{\mathrm{e}}$ should be designed such that whenever a change occurs, reward sequences associated with at least one context-action pair in $\mathcal{C}\times\mathcal{A}_{\mathrm{e}}$ exhibit an \emph{appreciable} mean-shift.
 Define

 Then, $\Delta_\mathrm{c}$ captures how well the context-action pairs in $\mathcal{C} \times \mathcal{A}_{\mathrm{e}}$ can discern between candidate reward functions.
-According to \cite{huang2025cdbppsmabs}, $\Delta_\mathrm{c}$ crucially affects the performance of the GLR test, as its pre- and post- change sample complexity grows with $1/\Delta_\mathrm{c}^2$.
+According to \cite{huang2025cdbppsmabs}, $\Delta_\mathrm{c}$ crucially affects the performance of the GLR and GSR tests, as their pre- and post-change sample complexity grows with $1/\Delta_\mathrm{c}^2$.
 The more discernible the changes are, the easier the detection becomes.
-Since forced exploration incurs regret, $\mathcal{A}_{\mathrm{e}}$ should ideally be chosen to minimize $N_{\mathrm{e}}$ while maximizing $\Delta_\mathrm{c}$.
+Since forced exploration incurs regret, $\mathcal{A}_{\mathrm{e}}$ should be chosen to minimize $N_{\mathrm{e}}$ while maximizing $\Delta_\mathrm{c}$.
 However, this cannot be done since the function $f_t$ is unknown.
 Hence, we provide the ways with which one can ensure appreciable mean-shift (i.e., $\Delta_{\mathrm{c}} > 0$) in settings where the reward function has a certain \emph{structure} (e.g., linear dependence on the arms or prescribed smoothness).
 Specifically, the NS-PB and NS-KB settings satisfy such conditions.
 Using these choices of $\mathcal{A}_{\mathrm{e}}$, one can guarantee order-optimal regret in certain cases, as shown in the next section.
 The proofs of the following propositions are given in the Appendix.

 \begin{proposition} In NS-PBs, $\mathcal{A}_{\mathrm{e}}$ can be any arbitrary maximal linearly independent subset of $\mathcal{A}$. \end{proposition}

 \begin{proposition} In NS-KBs, assume that $\mathcal{A} \subseteq [0, R]^d$ w.l.o.g., and that there exists an $\tilde{a} \in \mathcal{A}$ s.t.